mateusz-przybyla/mateusz-przybyla/README.md

 ## Hi, I'm Mateusz 👋

 ### 🚀 About Me
 I'm a creative structural engineer specializing in reinforced concrete structures.
-One day I started coding and realised that it brings me a lot of satisfaction.
+One day I started coding and realized that it brings me a lot of satisfaction.
 Right now, I spend a lot of time building my portfolio and steadfastly preparing to become a professional software/web developer.

 ### 🌱 At present